varunshenoy/super-json-mode/README.md

 ...

+## Roadmap

+There's a lot of features that can make Madlibs better, but we're just two guys with a limited amount of time.
+Would love any help!

+-[ ] Structured sampling: ideally, we should mask the LLM's logits to enforce type constraints, similar to JSONFormer.
+There are a few packages out there that already do this, and either those should integrate our parallelized JSON generation pipeline or we should build it out into Madlibs.

+-[ ] Llama.cpp Support: Madlibs works best in local situations where batch size is generally 1.
+You can exploit batchingto reduce latency, similar to speculative decoding.
+Llama.cpp is the premier framework for local models + cpu inference.

+-[ ] TRT-LLM Support: vLLM is great and easy to use, but ideally we integrate with a much more performant framework like TRT-LLM.

 ## Citation

 We appreciate it if you would please cite the following paper if you found the library useful for your work: